National Lockdown 5 January 2021

 Colleagues are reminded that throughout this period of disruption it is expected that you will continue to work your normal contracted hours.
 As a result, and regardless of your place of work (for example, at home as a result of a building closure) if you are not available for work during your normal contracted hours you will be required to take annual leave.

-We are aware that a number of colleagues have annual leave booked over the next few weeks that they may be considering cancelling.
 Whilst current guidance permits the cancellation of leave, colleagues are reminded that all leave must be taken prior to the year-end and should be spread across the academic year to ensure appropriate staff coverage is maintained at all times.

 Will I have to work from home if I am self-isolating?